haybgq/cis385/source/report-1/report1.rst

 Report 1 & 2: Getting Started
 =============================

 This report covers activities performed between 1/10/22 - 1/19/22.
-There was a slight delay in delivering it due to unforeseen circumstances already discussed with Dr. Craven.
+This section covers the process of setting up the tools you will need to begin automation.
+Contents include:

+* Setup
+* First Test Case

 .. _setup: